AIR FORCE TEST CENTER|

 Printable Fact Sheet

-Edwards AFB enjoys an exceptionally rich history, and continues to be the center of excellence for flight test.
-Edwards' focus today, and in the future, is summed up in the Air Force Test Center's motto: "Ad Inexplorata ...Toward the Unexplored."
+AFTC has an exceptionally rich history, and continues to be the center of excellence for flight and ground test.
+The Center's focus today, and in the future, is summed up in our motto: "Ad Inexplorata ...Toward the Unexplored."